ni/nimi-python/docs/nidmm/attributes.rst

-    .. note:: Changing the VI or the range through this property or through
+    .. note:: Changing the VI or the range through this property or through `niDMM Config Measurement <dmmviref.chm::/niDMM_Config_Measurement.html>`__
+        resets this property to the default value.

     The following table lists the characteristics of this property.